^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Climacteric syndrome occurs in all women, and any woman knows that her ability to become pregnant and give birth to a child (fertility) decreases with age and, sooner or later, she will lose her childbearing function.
-Symptoms of menopause after 45 years just indicate the depletion of the functional reserve of the ovaries and the loss of their follicular activity.
+Climacteric syndrome occurs in all women, and every woman knows that her ability to become pregnant and give birth to a child (fertility) decreases with age and – sooner or later – she will lose her reproductive function.
+Symptoms of menopause after 45 years indicate the depletion of the functional reserve of the ovaries and the loss of their follicular activity.

-During this period, there is an inevitable transition of the female body from the reproductive period of life to the physiological stage of menopause, for which certain changes in the body are characteristic.
+During this period, the inevitable transition of the female body from the reproductive period of life to the physiological stage of menopause occurs, which is characterized by certain changes in the body.

-The main changes in the body of a woman with menopause
+The main changes in a woman's body during menopause

-Normally, the period of decreasing the functions of the female reproductive system (egg production and development of the fetus before birth) continues from 45 to 55 years.
-And the first signs of menopause - a violation of the regularity of the menstrual cycle - usually begin to appear after 45 years (plus or minus 2-3 years).
-Also part of the climacteric syndrome is a more pronounced unpleasant premenstrual state.
-All these gynecologists are called premenopausal, and the only cause of the ongoing processes are irreversible hormonal changes in the body.
+Normally, the period of decline in the functions of the female reproductive system (production of the egg and development of the fetus before birth) lasts from 45 to 55 years.
+And the first signs of menopause - disruption of the regularity of the menstrual cycle - usually begin to appear after 45 years (plus or minus 2-3 years).
+Also part of the climacteric syndrome is a more pronounced unpleasant premenstrual condition.
+Gynecologists call all this premenopause, and the only reason for the processes taking place is irreversible hormonal changes in the body.

-As is known, the activity of the reproductive system of women throughout life is regulated by hormones:
+As is known, the activity of the female reproductive system is regulated by hormones throughout life:

-• The gonadotropin-releasing hormone produced by the hypothalamus (GnRH), which controls the pituitary secretion of follicle-stimulating hormone (FSH) and luteinizing hormone (LH);
+• gonadotropin-releasing hormone (GnRH), produced by the hypothalamus, which controls the secretion of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) by the pituitary gland;

-• FSH, which is released by the anterior pituitary gland and stimulates growth in the ovaries of immature oocytes (follicles);
+• FSH, which is released by the anterior pituitary gland and stimulates the growth of immature eggs (follicles) in the ovaries;

-• LH, also synthesized anterior lobe of the pituitary gland and causing ovulation and formation of a yellow body from the follicle cells;
+• LH, also synthesized by the anterior pituitary gland and causing ovulation and the formation of the corpus luteum from follicle cells;

-• Estrogen, which is produced by a growing egg and yellow body.
+• estrogen, which is produced by the growing egg and the corpus luteum.

-Hormonal changes in the body of a woman with menopause are expressed in a decrease in the synthesis of luteinizing and follicle-stimulating hormones, which ensure the regular maturation of the ovum in the ovaries (and, accordingly, the menstrual cycle).
-This leads first to violations of the monthly cycle, and then to its complete cessation.
-At the same time, the level of estrogen synthesized by the ovaries sharply decreases.
+Hormonal changes in a woman's body during menopause are expressed in a decrease in the synthesis of luteinizing and follicle-stimulating hormones, which ensure regular maturation of the egg in the ovaries (and, accordingly, the menstrual cycle).
+This leads first to disturbances in the monthly cycle, and then to its complete cessation.
+At the same time, the level of estrogen synthesized by the ovaries also drops sharply.

-Usually from the onset of the apparent instability of the menstrual cycle to its complete cessation passes from 1.5 to 4.5 years (which is associated with the individual characteristics of the process of producing sex hormones and the existing somatic or endocrine diseases).
-Monthly can become meager and short, or longer and more plentiful than usual.
+Usually, from the onset of obvious instability of the menstrual cycle to its complete cessation, it takes from 1.5 to 4.5 years (which is associated with individual characteristics of the process of production of sex hormones and existing somatic or endocrine diseases).
+Menstruation may become scanty and short or longer and more abundant than usual.

-• paroxysmal feeling of heat in the head and upper body ("hot flashes"), often accompanied by flushing of the skin and tachycardia.
-According to the specialists of the International Menopause Society (IMS), this is due to changes in the hypothalamus, in which there is a temperature regulation center that enters the limbic-hypothalamic-reticular system of the body, and with the physiological hypothyroidism of the thyroid gland, which manifests itself as part of hormone-dependent changes in the organism in this period.
+• paroxysmal feeling of heat in the head and upper body ("hot flashes"), often accompanied by hyperemia of the skin and tachycardia.
+According to specialists of the International Menopause Society (IMS), this is associated with both changes in the functioning of the hypothalamus, which contains the temperature regulation center, part of the limbic-hypothalamic-reticular system of the body, and with physiological hypofunction of the thyroid gland, which manifests itself as part of hormone-dependent changes in the body during this period.

 Read also:

-Also typical symptoms of menopause after 45 years include: headaches and dizziness; night hyperhidrosis (increased sweating); reduction of mucous secretion in the vagina; tenderness of the mammary glands; pain during urination and their frequency; dry skin; increased hair loss; increased fragility of bones, weight gain.
+Also typical symptoms of menopause after 45 years include: headaches and dizziness; night hyperhidrosis (increased sweating); decreased production of mucous secretion in the vagina; soreness of the mammary glands; pain when urinating and its frequency; dry skin; increased hair loss; increased fragility of bones, weight gain.

-Hormonal changes (a decrease in the level of estrogen and a progressive deficit of progesterone) affect the psycho-emotional sphere, provoking such mental changes as:
+Hormonal changes (decreased estrogen levels and progressive progesterone deficiency) also affect the psycho-emotional sphere, provoking such mental changes as:

 • increased anxiety;